anyH3: precise predictions for the trilinear Higgs coupling in the Standard Model and beyond: Example applications

 where the notation $M_i$ indicates the OS mass of particle $i$ (we deviate here from the lower-case notation $m_h$ employed for the Higgs mass in the rest of the paper in order to avoid ambiguities between OS and \MS masses).
 This yields for the tree-level prediction of the trilinear coupling a value of $\lambda_{hhh}^{(0)}=187.3\gev$.
 For the full one-loop predictions of $\lamhhh$ in the on-shell scheme (where the tadpoles are renormalised in the OS scheme) we obtain for the two cases of vanishing external momenta and for the choice $p_1^2=(200\gev)^2$ and $p_2^2=p_3^2=M_h^2$

-In order to compare these values with those in the \MS scheme, we must first convert the OS input parameters $M_h$, $M_W$, $M_Z$, $\alpha_\text{em}$ to the \MS scheme.
-Working at $Q=172.5\gev$, and employing again an OS renormalisation of the tadpoles (see the discussion in \cref{app:sm:tadren} for further details), we find after a one-loop conversion
+In order to compare these values with those in the \MS scheme, we must first convert the OS input parameters $M_h$, $M_W$, $M_Z$, $\alpha_\text{em}$ to the \MS scheme --- this conversion (and all other scheme conversions in this paper) will be performed at one-loop order.
+Working at $Q=172.5\gev$, and employing again an OS renormalisation of the tadpoles (see the discussion in \cref{app:sm:tadren} for further details), we find after the one-loop conversion

 Using now these values as inputs for the calculation of \lamhhh in the \MS scheme, we obtain at $Q=172.5\gev$ (again at full one-loop order, and with the same two choices of external momenta as above)